SoftUni-Internal/interactive-content/EN/02-Functions/03-Returing-values.md

 [/video-vimeo]

-The `return` operator is used to return a value from inside a function.
+The `return` operator is used to return a value and end the execution of the function.

-Once a `return` operator is executed, **anything after it inside a function doesn't run.**
+Once the `return` operator is executed, **anything after it inside a function will not run.**

-The directive `return` can be in any place of the function.
+The `return` operator can be placed anywhere in the function.

 ``` js live
 function readFullName(firstName, lastName) {